 With the development of the CN Rail facility, homes accessing Township Road 250 south of the CN logistics park have been impacted by increased truck traffic and facility operations.
 This plan provides for the transition of this area to industrial land use, which in turn may impact adjacent country residential development to the south.
-A conceptual scheme has been adopted by Council to mitigate the potential impacts on country residential residents.
+Due to the complex land use and design issues in this transition area, the plan recommends future design work to be carried out by the County.

-9.11 Applications for industrial and residential development in the area identified on Map 13: Local Plans as Township Road 250 shall be prepared in accordance with the provisions of the Township Road 250 Conceptual Scheme.
+9.9 Applications for industrial and residential development in the area identified on Map 12: Local Plans as Township Road 250 requires a local plan.
+Due to the fragmented nature of the area, the County shall prepare the local plan, following consultation with the landowners.